Psychedelics in Prince Edward Island: The Laws on Shrooms, MDMA, LSD, & Others

 On the other hand, legalization is a step further since all penalties are removed.
 This is the most effective way to combat the violence produced by the various drug cartels.
-In addition, it also helps protect the consumer from products of dubious quality.
+In addition, it helps protect the consumer from products of dubious quality.

 Psychedelic Laws in Other Canadian Provinces

 Some provinces treat drug offenses differently than Prince Edward Island.

 - Psychedelics in Alberta